Skip to main content

 Remove passport

-The passport dependencies were removed by the upgrade script.
+The passport dependencies were removed before the install.
+The following steps must be done manually:

-Rename the strategy-factories and wrap them in ...createAuthGuardProviders():
+1. Rename the strategy-factories and wrap them in ...createAuthGuardProviders():

 - createStaticCredentialsBasicStrategy({ ... }),